usamajahangir/usamajahangir/README.md

 ## Hi 👋!
-It's me Usama, the roboticist wannabe.
+It's me, Usama, the roboticist wannabe.

 Welcome to my GitHub portfolio!
 I'm a passionate engineer specializing in robotics, embedded systems, and software development.
 Here you'll find a collection of my projects, achievements, and contributions.